rightbrainpapi/blog/_posts/programming/2020-04-26-java-birthday.md

     public static void getCurrentDate (){
         System.out.println("Enter the current month followed by the current year.");
-        currentMonth = sc.nextDouble(); // receives the current month and stores in var currentYear = sc.nextDouble();  // receives the current year and stores in var }
+        currentMonth = sc.nextDouble(); // sc receives the current month and is stored in var currentYear = sc.nextDouble();  // sc receives the current year and is stored in var }

     public static void promptUser(){